Nutrition or Weight Management

 Kick off your sugar awareness by watching the documentary Fed Up prior to the series.

 Those trying to make healthy lifestyle changes to prevent type 2 diabetes may consider participating in the Diabetes Prevention Program from the CWRU Department of Nutrition.
-Each year, in December, an information session is offered.
-The program begins in January and lasts the entire year.
+Each year, in December, an information session is offered prior to the program beginning in January.
+Then, the program meets weekly throughout the year.

 In the PreventT2 lifestyle change program, a trained lifestyle coach and fellow participants will encourage you to make healthy changes that will last a lifetime.